zara-kasi/obsidian-myanimenotes/README.md

 # Obsidian Cassette Plugin

-Sync your anime and manga from MyAnimeList directly into your Obsidian vault.
-Build a private, offline media library that integrates with your notes.
+Cassette is an Obsidian plugin that syncs your anime and manga lists from MyAnimeList (MAL) into structured Markdown notes, complete with metadata, cover images, and automatic updates.

----

 ## Getting Started

+### Installation

+You can install Cassette via:
+- **BRAT:** Add `https://github.com/zara-kasi/cassette` to your BRAT list.
+- **Manual:** Download the latest release from [Releases](https://github.com/zara-kasi/cassette/releases) and extract it into your `.obsidian/plugins/cassette` folder.

 ### MyAnimeList Authentication